str8outtaheap/heapwn/InCTF/buttercup.md

 log.success("__malloc_hook: 0x{:x}".format(mhook))
 ```

 Off to the heap leak now.
-Thank to `add` once again, we can get a heap leak this time by free-ing two fast chunks.
+Thanks to `add` once again, we can get a heap leak this time by free-ing two fast chunks.

 ```python
 # We can get a heap leak by free-ing two fast chunks